 The goal of this strategy is to maximize the revenue from ads, so as to preserve the intended cost-benefit ratio.
 This strategy is fit for e-shops, where each conversion may have a different value and determination of a uniform CPA is not possible.
 The recommended steps are to put products with the same margin to one campaign and, therefore, we can determine the cost-benefit ratio.
 For example, in the case of a margin of 20% the ROAS is 5.
 Thus each invested €1 must generate 5-fold turnover.
 If less is generated, it is a waste.

-The strategy of targeting the ROAS requires measurement of conversions and achieving at least 15 conversions in the last 30 days.
-This number of conversions, however, is relatively low and therefore it is recommended to enable this strategy only when there is more available data – minimum of 30 conversions in the last 30 days, or, optimum more than 50-60 conversions in the last 30 days in the given campaign.
+The strategy of targeting the ROAS requires measurement of conversions and achieving minimum of 50 conversions in the last 30 days, or, optimum more than 100 conversions in the last 30 days in the given campaign.
 Of course, the condition is not to change your campaign settings, so that the campaign will have consistent performance over the last 30 days.

 The importance of using ROAS for product campaigns